-1. Resolution # In accordance with the legis lative intent of th e City Council as expressed in its 2019 Annual Action Plan adopted by Resolution # , the Agency must:
+Resolution #.
+In accordance with the legislative intent of the City Council as expressed in its 2020 Annual Action Plan adopted by Resolution #, the Agency must:

-Provide public services at the Yakima Police Activity League location: 602 North 4th Street, Yakima, Washington, 98901.
+Provide public services at the Henry Beauchamp Community Center: 1211 South 7th Street, Yakima, Washington, 98901.
 Planned activities include, but are not limited to (please see above and the project timeline below for a more detailed description of the services offered):

-- After school recreational room, services and programming - Boxing training and instruction - Wrestling training and instruction - · Field trips; and - Movie nights. - 2.
+- A. After school tutoring including literacy, math, and recreation for approximately 50 elementary through high school students. - B. Summer Enrichment Program serving approximately 125 elementary and middle school youth. - C. "100 Jobs for 100 Kids" which this summer will provide summer employment educational opportunities to approximately 50 high school youth.
+Due to the COVID-19 pandemic these youth may, or may not, also be placed in summer employment opportunities.
+The focus this year, however, is on job skills and employment education. - D. Computer Lab and STEM activities for approximately 50 elementary and middle school youth. - E. Emergency Supplemental Services for approximately 30 youth which includes nutritional support for youth during the COVID-19 pandemic and slow re-opening of the Yakima community, and education and career enrichment through a summer bridge book system based on the participant's grade-level, with consideration given to learning deficiencies.
+Workbooks are assembled and include work on writing, math, STEM and literacy.
+These services will continue through the COVID-19 pandemic until the community center is allowed to open and serve again. - 2.
 Timely Progression of Project.
 The Agency agrees that it will complete the above project in a timely manner, and comply with the timeline as set forth in Attachment #4, Project Time Line. - 3.
 Limitations on Expenditures and Adjustments: In the event that the City receives less CDBG revenues than originally estimated in the CDBG budget ordinance, the Agency will receive a proportionately equal reduction in its appropriation relative to the total decrease in total CDBG revenues.
 The amount of CDBG funds available to the Agency is stipulated in the "Notice of Grant Award".
 If the amount of CDBG funds available to the agency is less than appropriated, then the City will notify the Agency in writing when additional CDBG funds become available. - 4.
 Termination of the Contract.
-This Agreement between the City of Yakima and Opportunities Industrialization Center of Washington shall terminate on June 30, 2020.
+This Agreement between the City of Yakima and Opportunities Industrialization Center of Washington shall terminate on December 31, 2020.
 In accordance with the terms of the Agreement, all unspent CDBG funds at the time of termination shall lapse and return to the City of Yakima's CDBG fund. - 5.
 Public Information.
 The stipulations of Section 13(B) of the Agreement regarding the erection of signs identifying the source of funds are hereby waived.

-ATTACHMENT #4 PROJECT TIMELINE
+ATTACHMENT #4 PROGRAM TIMELINE